Last Updated on October 26, 2023 by Sorin Petroj

 Table tennis balls approved by the International Table Tennis Federation (ITTF) are used in the Olympics.

 What does the 40+ stand for table tennis balls?

 However, the ITTF set regulations that the celluloid balls must be discontinued but allowed the plastic balls to be about 0.5mm larger.
-Since then, the plastic balls manufactured measure around 40mm to 40.2 mm.
+Since then, the plastic balls manufactured have measured around 40mm to 40.2 mm.

-Currently, the 40+ mm balls are only for a competitive play.
+Currently, the 40+ mm top balls are only for competitive play.
 They have good bounce recommended for international tournaments.
-Today, the older balls were faster and more complex than most ping pong balls.
+Today, the old celluloid balls are faster and more complex than most ping pong balls.